 - Require a conversation between prescribers and patients and in the case of minor patients with their parents about the addictive qualities of opioid-based pain relievers and possible alternative treatments before an opioid is prescribed.
-This legislation has now been adopted in twelve states: California, Connecticut, Maryland, Michigan, Nevada, New Jersey, Ohio, Oklahoma, Rhode Island, Utah, Washington and West Virginia and is one of the recommendations of the President’s National Opioid Commission (In MD, NV, NJ, OH, OK, RI, UT,WA and WV, it applies across the board; CA, CT, MI target it to youth and their parents.)
+This legislation has now been adopted in 16 states: California, Connecticut, Louisiana, Maryland, Michigan, Missouri, Nebraska, Nevada, New Jersey, Ohio, Oklahoma, Rhode Island, South Carolina, Utah, Washington and West Virginia and is one of the recommendations of the President’s National Opioid Commission (In LA, MD, MO, NE NV, NJ, OH, OK, RI, UT,WA and WV, it applies across the board; CA, CT, MI, and SC target it to youth and their parents.)
 Our goal is to make it the law in every state.
 Patients and parents of patients have the right to know this essential and life-saving information.

 - Strengthen State Prescription Monitoring Programs (PMP) by adopting the major provisions of New York’s new state law, I-STOP, Internet System for Tracking These include making a patient’s complete controlled substance history available to prescribers and pharmacists; requiring real time input into the data base of all prescriptions when they are dispensed; mandating that prescribers check the database before prescribing a controlled substance: and requiring that all prescriptions be submitted by the physician directly to the pharmacist electronically, eliminating easily forged paper prescriptions, among other provisions.

 - Limit initial opioid based painkiller prescriptions to no more than 5 days.